Heirloom fruit varieties could help in protecting against climate change

 COTRELL: If we lose the Capitol Reef Red here, it's gone.
 There are very few places that it exists.

 CONDOS: So Capitol Reef is in the middle of a major replanting project, adding around 700 new trees since 2022.
 But bringing heirloom fruits back from the brink is not easy work.
 Park staff have to become history detectives, identifying which fruit varieties settlers planted here decades ago.
-Then they have to find living specimens - if they still exist - and get them to grow here again.
+Then they have to find living specimens, if they still exist, and get them to grow here again.
 And there's an urgent reason to preserve as many heirloom fruits as possible, says Todd Little-Siebold, a fruit historian with the College of the Atlantic in Maine.
-Having more varieties makes our food system less vulnerable to future diseases in climate extremes.
+Having more varieties makes our food system less vulnerable to future diseases and climate extremes.

 CASS BROMLEY: Climate change isn't occurring in a vacuum.
 It's one more stressor.
 So if the trees aren't healthy because the climate has shifted a little bit and they're not quite getting what they need, then they're more vulnerable.